fos/fos/docs/index.rst

 Fos provides

-* a lightweight module for OpenGL renderings
+* a lightweight module for 3D renderings
 * easy-to-use actors for presenting data
 * clearly written and explained code
 * a natural home for collaboration

+Fos is based on Python, Numpy, Cython, OpenGL and PySide.

 Find the source code `on GitHub <https://github.com/fos/fos>`_